 In Sheets and other spreadsheets, you can use an array formula to calculate a column in or row of subtotal values by placing it in a row of cells or you can calculate a single value in a single cell.

 Let’s say we have two sets of data.
 Each data set has an index value – maybe a part number or a serial number.
 There are also a couple of columns of data associated with each index value – product colors, maybe, or the quantity on hand.
 Here’s what one of those data sets might look like.

 So we have Jane’s data.
-But then Bob sends in his figures for the same set of information, and we suspect that there might be some differences.
+But then Bob sends in his figures for the same set of information, and we suspect that there might be some differences between the two data sets.
 (In this example, you could easily visually identify the differences, but assume a spreadsheet with thousands of entries.)
-Here’s Jane and Bob’s figures side by side.
+See below for Jane and Bob’s figures side by side.

 If we want to check to see whether the price per unit figures reported by Jane and Bob are the same, we can use ARRAYFORMULA to do it.
 We want to report any differences and print them out starting in cell I3, so in I3 we type this formula:

 This results in a multi-column comparison that looks like this:

 Now we can see that SKU A10305 has a difference and we can figure out who has the right information and who’s got an error.

 Another approach is to use a comparison tool in one of the add-on packs for Google Sheets.
 One tool is known as ‘Power Tools, a very useful collection of add-ons to extend the functionality of Google Sheets.
 It is one of many such tools that greatly extend the basic functionality and take a lot of the work out of creating spreadsheets.

 While they used to be free indefinitely, Power Tools now requires a subscription once the free trial period is over.
 I’d say that Power Tools is worth the price for heavy spreadsheet users at $29.95/year or $89.95 for a lifetime subscription.